angieohaeri/spark-sql-ml-analysis/README.md

 AI tools were used to assist with code generation, debugging, and analysis.
 Additionally, a large language model was programmatically integrated to translate natural language prompts into Spark SQL queries

-## Academic Context
+## Academic Context and Notes on Provided Code

 This project was completed as part of a university course on distributed big data systems and data engineering.
-Except for get_data.py, which was created by professors for this project, the implementation and analysis were completed individually.
+Some utility scripts and configuration files were provided as scaffolding for the project (e.g., data download and cluster setup).
+All Spark queries, performance analysis, machine learning workflows, and LLM integration were implemented by me.